bright/new-www/content/projects/circles-–-online-group-support.md

 ---
 ![Circles and Bright Inventions cooperation](/images/circles_1.png)

-<sub> It is a design created for the purpose of case study.
-It is based on Circles design delivered by Circles team. </sub>
+<sub> It is a design created for the purpose of case study. *It is based on the design made by Circles Product Design Team.* </sub>

 Be in grief over the loss of a special someone, the pain of divorce or separation, complex relationships or other challenges - [Circles](https://circlesup.com) offers theme-based online support circles facilitated by professionals.